stakater-archive/StakaterCloudDocs-Archived/content/sre/secrets/vault-csi.md

        mountPath: /data/db-creds
   ```

-Your secret should be available at the path defined above

 ## Option # 2 - Consume vault secret via environment variable

 - **Step 1**: Enable ```SecretProviderClass``` object in helm values and define key/value path and secret objects in vault.
 For example